Elering/estfeed-datahub-docs/eng/52-customer-support.md

 _response body_

-_x-b3-traceid from response headers or x-document-identification from the request headers_
+_X-Trace-Id from response headers or x-document-identification from the request headers_

 ### *Impact*